dpc/rust-bitcoin-indexer/README.md

 rust-bitcoin-indexer was designed to have a good idempotent and reliable events streaming/subscription data model.

-Electrs is used for practical purposes, rust-bitcoin-indexer (at least right now) is just a neat experiment that went far.
+Electrs is used for practical purposes, rust-bitcoin-indexer (at least right now) is just a neat experiment that gave good results and seems to be working quite well.

 ## Running